 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Companies are exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks and financial institutions and foreign exchange transactions.
 Credit risk relates primarily to customer credit limits, which are subject to certain credit rating rules and authorization processes.
 However, the majority of our customer base tend to be blue chip global companies and therefore such customers usually have strong credit ratings.
-Successor's sales are concentrated such that 52% (2019: 63%) of sales are with biopharmaceutical and academia customers based in the United States.
-U.S. Dollar denominated trade receivables as of December 31, 2020 and December 31, 2019 amounted to \$22.7 million and \$13.6 million, respectively.
+Successor's sales are concentrated such that 52% of sales in 2020 and 63% of sales in 2019 were with biopharmaceutical and academia customers based in the United

+States.
+U.S. Dollar denominated trade receivables as of March 31, 2021, December 31, 2020 and December 31, 2019 amounted to \$12.5 million, \$22.7 million and \$13.6 million, respectively.